2015 Info Session September 11 from 11am to noon in CoB 101. Pizza! Please RSVP

 * Students will enroll in either MGT 4191 OR 4192 for a total of 3 credits.
 Students can use one of these classes towards the Leadership Minor (MGT track), the Entrepreneurship Certificate, or the Leading and Managing Human Capital concentration.
 If students completed either 4191 or 4192 on the Atlanta campus prior to the Study Abroad, they will enroll in the course number they have not yet taken.
 For more info about the Entrepreneurship Certificate requirements click here

 The program kicks off May 7 with a week and a half of group activities, site visits, and lectures on Georgia Tech’s campus.
 During this time in Atlanta, students are responsible for their own housing, but most meals will be covered by the program.

 The final class session in Atlanta will be Friday afternoon, May 16.
-Students are responsible for making their individual flight arrangements to Budapest, and will have two days for travel.
-The group meets again in Budapest, Hungary on Sunday, May 18.
+Students are responsible for making their individual flight arrangements to Budapest, and the group will meet in Budapest, Hungary on Saturday, May 17th.

 The program will conclude in Prague on June 26.
 Students are responsible for making their return travel arrangements to the United States, and for extending their insurance coverage if they wish to continue to explore Europe after the program ends.

 Program and Other Fees:

 The program fee is $4,450.
 This includes the $500 non-refundable deposit fee due at the time of application, housing in Budapest, Prague, and Krakow, most meals in all three destinations, public transport tickets, books and course packets, group activities, transportation to all program related sites, meals for the Atlanta portion of the program, and insurance while abroad.